R-Stefano/stond/pi/README.md

 - how to run only one test?

 ## testing - microcontroller
 - python3 main.py                 - run the main routine
 - python3 main.py sensors         - snapshot of all sensors current state and readings
 - python3 main.py fan1:off        - manually turn FAN1 off.
 Fans available: fan1, fan2.
 Replace off with low,medium or high to control fan speed.
 - python3 main.py led:on          - manually turn LED on. replace off with on to turn it off
 - python3 main.py hum:on          - manually turn Humidifier on. replace off with on to turn it off
+- python3 main.py hvac:on:heater    - manually turn HVAC heater mode on. replace off with on to turn it off
-- python3 main.py hvac:on    - manually turn HVAC on. replace off with on to turn it off
+- python3 main.py hvac:on:cooler    - manually turn HVAC cooler mode on. replace off with on to turn it off

 # DEPLOY - On new microcontroller
 1. ./setup.sh           - setup pins, install libraries